SATURDAY, 1 AUGUST 1942

 WEDNESDAY, 26 AUGUST 1942

-ALASKA (11th AF): A photo mission is aborted over Atka due to weather.
+ALASKA (11th AF): A photo mission over Atka is aborted due to bad weather.

 CBI (CATF): B-25s which have moved temporarily from Central China to Yunnani, bomb Lashio, an important rail center, highway junction and Lashio Airfield; covering

 P-40s strafe numerous targets of opportunity and shoot down at least 2 Japanese